kyoheiu/Casa/content/markdown_syntax_guide/markdown_syntax_guide.md

-+++
-title = "Markdown Syntax Guide" date = "2021-01-02"
-[taxonomies]
-categories = ["code"]
-tags = ["markdown"]
-+++

-This article offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme.

 ### Headings
 The following HTML `<h1>—<h6>` elements represent six levels of section headings. `<h1>` is the highest section level while `<h6>` is the lowest.